brillout/parcel-ssr/readme.md

 > :warning: This is an experiment.
 Do not use in production.

-# Parcel SSR
+## Intro

-`@parcel-ssr` is an SSR tool.
-Based on Parcel.
-Tiny yet powerful.
+`@parcel-ssr` is a tiny yet powerful SSR tool based on Parcel.

-- Tiny: `@parcel-ssr` is only ~1k LOCs.
-(This experiment has less LOCs &mdash; I estime the production-ready release to have ~1k LOCs.)
+- Tiny: it's only few hundreds of LOCs.
 - Powerful:
   - Works with any view library (React, Vue, RNW, Svelte, etc.), any server framework (Express, Koa, Hapi, etc.), any view tool (Redux, Vuex, etc.).
-You can render pages to HTML only (for super fast mobile pages)
   - You can choose to render where to render your pages.
-For examle, one page can be rendered to HTML and DOM (classic SSR), another page can be rendered to HTML only (for blazing fast mobile pages by eliminating browser-side JavaScript), and a third page can be rendered to the DOM only.
+For examle, one page can be rendered to HTML and the DOM (classic SSR), another page can be rendered to HTML only (no browser-side JavaScript for blazing fast mobile performance), and a third page can be rendered to the DOM only.
-  - You can render your pages to HTML at build-time in order to generate a Static Website and deploy to a static host such as Netlify.
+  - You can generate a Static Website.

 `@parcel-ssr` is a low-level tool aimed for:
-- End users that want full control/freedom.
+- End-users that want full control and freedom.
-- High-level SSR/SSG frameworks.
-(For example, Next.js/Nuxt could replace Webpack with Parcel & `@parcel-ssr`.)
+- High-level framework authors, such as Next.js or Nuxt.

-# Usage
+## Usage

 Usage happens in 3 steps.